forcedotcom/WSDL2Apex/README.md

 NOTE
 ====

-Wsdl2Apex code is now seperated into the parsing part and the generated part.
-If using the parsing and generating funtions in the main class, be sure to use the parse method first and then the generate method.
+WSDL2Apex code is now separated into the parsing part and the generated part.
+If using the parsing and generating functions in the main class, be sure to use the parse method first and then the generate method.

 Parse method takes [path-to-wsdl]